RIKnight/NY_IEDR_LakeHouse/README.md

 ## Acknowlegements

 This architecture in this package was designed with the help of Microsoft Copilot (GPT-5).
 To get started, I gave it the following prompt: "Help me design a lightweight data lakehouse based on duckDB and Python 3.12 in a Docker container.
 Include a docker bind mount for ingesting data from the host and for data persistence.
 Include an SQL REPL that can be launched as the Docker run command.
 In Python code, build a medallion architecture in the duckDB with bronze, silver, gold, and platinum layers.
 Include pytest unit testing for duckDB schema, tables and ETL routines."
+Later on, after crafting the particular ELT code for this project, I prompted again: "I have re-written the file etl.py.
+Please re-write the file test_etl.py to test this new ETL version.
+The new etl.py is attached."

 ## Copyright